-Quality, opportunity, and access permeate the Master Plan as well as parallel the KDE Strategic Plan in many areas.
-Together the two plans create conditions for student success.
-These areas of emphasis serve as guide points or map markers to help keep KETS on track and ensure that we know where we've been and where we are heading.
+Quality, opportunity and access permeate the Master Plan as well as parallel the KDE Strategic Plan in many areas.
+Together the two plans set the stage for student success and provide guide points or map markers to keep KETS on course.
+Knowing where we've been and where we are heading allows KETS to remain true to its core values and serve Kentucky's students alongside the KDE Strategic Plan.

 One objective in particular from the Strategic Plan targets the introduction of an updated School Report Card (SRC) to reflect tenets of the new accountability model.
-The KETS Master Plan sets conditions that allow KDE and OET to provide guidance to shareholders aimed at understanding how schools and districts are making progress toward providing opportunity and access to all students.
+The KETS Master Plan establishes conditions that allow KDE and OET to provide guidance to shareholders aimed at schools and districts making progress toward providing high quality opportunity and access to all students.